8 Places to Find Photography Inspiration If You’re in a Creative RutFebruary 19, 2019

 8. Enter an Inspiring Photo Contest or Photo Challenge

 Taking a photo challenge or entering a photo contest is another way to help push you through a creative dry spell.

 Photo challenges can be time focused, like taking a photo every day for a specified number of days.
 30-day photo challenges are popular.
 When you have a goal to take a new photo every day for 30 consecutive days, you will begin to see the world with new eyes.
 Expanding your horizons will expand your creative abilities.
 Focusing on a photo challenge will lead to more inspirational photography and help you take more interesting shots.

 Photo challenges can also be theme oriented.
 Themes vary from landscape photography, pet photography, and hundreds of others.
 Choose a challenge that appeals to you, and your creative juices will start flowing.
 If you’re willing to move out of your comfort zone, shoot something that requires learning a new technique for an extra inspirational push.

 Entering a photo contest can motivate you to dig deep for inspiration.
 Many photography websites sponsor frequent photo contests.
 Often great prizes are offered for the winners, including money and new camera gear.
 The right awe-inspiring contest entry will stretch you and help hone your photographic skills.

 Being stuck in a creative rut is no fun at all.
 But there are ways to break free and recover your creativity.
+Turn your photography studio into a creative space full of imaginative photography props and then you’ll find new ways to make money with photography.
 Inspirational photography is the product of perspective, experience, and sometimes, serendipity.
 By exposing yourself to these new environments and fresh experiences, you can tap into sources of unending photography inspiration.
 By visiting new places, brainstorming with friends, and pushing yourself with new challenges, you’ll find that your photos are once again inspirational.